Exemption of reporting Employee share awards (Rule 701)

 Things to know while filing Rule 701

 Since Rule 701 is an exemption to filing, it is not required to file paperwork to the SEC.
 But it is still important to get a written agreement that would show that a person has received the stock from the company as an award or incentive.
-When the owner of the shares wants to sell, it would have to be registered with the SEC based on the standard registration rules.

 Below are the restrictions and requirements of Rule 701 offering: